 A business metric is a quantifiable measure that's used to track and assess the status of a specific business process.
 It's imperative for all organizations, including cemeteries and crematories, to monitor their metrics to ensure they're meeting their goals; implementing the right strategies for improvement and focusing their people and resources on what's important.

 - Its current position and enhance management capabilities - ‘What's measured gets managed’

 - The direction it's heading - are the processes and people working towards a common goal?

 - Areas for improvement - Metrics tell us whether a process is good enough or whether it needs to be better.

 - When targets have been successfully met (or not).
 For the improvement goals to be objective, it's essential that they're measured in terms of numbers.
 Words like good quality, bad quality and acceptable quality are too vague.

-Tip #9 Finally, remember to celebrate your successes as you reach new milestones.
+Finally, remember to celebrate your successes as you reach new milestone!

 - Instant access to the reports you need at the touch of a button